__user_setup_stackheap() sets up and

 stack base in

 r2(if the program uses the heap).

 If this function is re-implemented, it must:

-- In AArch64 state, maintain 16-byte alignment of the heap by ensuring that the heap base is a multiple of 16.
+maintain eight-byte alignment of the heap by ensuring that the heap base is a multiple of eight.

 To create a version of